Guides

 Svanhvít Helga Jóhannsdóttir

-She is an active member of the local search and rescue team, a member of the association of Icelandic mountain guides and a teacher for a national outdoor adventure college programme.
+Svanhvít is highly experienced in guiding and instructing across multiple disciplines, including alpine trekking, skiing, rock climbing, and glacier travel.
+She is an active member of the local search and rescue team, a respected member of the Association of Icelandic Mountain Guides (AIMG), and a dedicated instructor for the FAS mountaineering college in Iceland.

 Iceland guide